1953:

 1995:

 Michael Ovitz is appointed president of the Walt Disney Company under Michael Eisner.
-(He will leave after trying for 14 months to share power with Eisner.)
+(Although his contract is for 5 years, he will leave after trying for 14 months to share power with Eisner.)

 1998: